 Counting calories isn’t usually needed to lose weight on a low carb eating plan.
 But if you’re not losing weight or on a reduced calorie eating plan, calorie counting may help.

-Here are 9 more tips to lose weight faster:
+Here are 9 more tips to help you lose weight:

 - Eat a high protein breakfast.
 Eating a high protein breakfast could help reduce cravings and calorie intake throughout the day (

-- Avoid sugary drinks and fruit juice.
+- Limit sugary drinks and fruit juice.
 Empty calories from sugar aren’t useful to your body and can hinder weight loss (

 - Choose weight-loss-friendly foods.
 Some foods are better for weight loss than others.
 Here is a list of healthy weight-loss-friendly foods.